Latest reopenings mark return to business in mainland US

 "We can get there if people become informed about their safe and effective vaccination options and choose to get their injections,” Ige said in a release this month.

-Associated Press writer Susan Montoya Bryan contributed from Albuquerque, New Mexico.
-La Corte reported from Olympia, Washington.
+Associated Press writers Susan Montoya Bryan contributed from Albuquerque, New Mexico and Rachel La Corte reported from Olympia, Washington.
 Cline is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.